Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Conclusion

 \section{Conclusion}

-We studied the problem of probabilistic routing in graph-based ANNS, which yields a probabilistic guarantee of estimating whether the distance between a node and the query will be computed when exploring the graph index for ANNS, thereby preventing unnecessary distance computation.
+We studied the problem of probabilistic routing in graph-based ANNS, which yields a probabilistic guarantee of estimating whether the distance between a node and the query should be calculated when exploring the graph index for ANNS, thereby preventing unnecessary distance calculation.
 We considered two baseline algorithms by adapting locality-sensitive approaches to routing in graph-based ANNS, and devised PEOs, a novel approach to this problem.
-We proved the probabilistic guarantee of PEOs and conducted experiments on six datasets.
-The results showed that PEOs is effective in enhancing the performance of graph-based ANNS and consistently outperforms SOTA by 1.1 to 1.4 times.
+We proved the probabilistic guarantee of PEOs and conducted an empirical evaluation using two popular graph indexes on seven datasets.
+The results showed that PEOs is effective in enhancing the performance of graph-based ANNS and consistently outperforms the SOTA routing technique by 1.1 to 1.4 times.